 Forensic Psychology refers broadly to all matters at the interface of psychology and law.
 This includes the production and application of psychological science and knowledge to legal issues.
-Restricted to students in Applied Forensic Psychology programs or with permission of the instructor.
+Restricted to applied forensic psychology students.
 Prerequisite: PSYC 101, concurrent or completed.
 Three credits.